ALPhaHoai/clean-cs2vision-dataset/README.md

 - **Class 1 (CT)**: Blue border (RGB: 100, 149, 237)

 To customize these values, edit `src/config.rs` in the `Default` implementation.
 You can also select a different dataset location at runtime using the "📁 Open Dataset Folder" button.

+**Note**: User preferences (last dataset opened, window size, active split, current image index) are automatically saved in a `settings.json` file next to the executable and restored on next launch.

 ### Logging Configuration